TolleyLikesRice/ChatBot/README.md

 ChatBot is a W.I.P All-In-One bot.
 I am aiming to add everything from Memes to Admin commands.
 It is designed to be highly configurable and cutomisable.

-For information please refer the wiki
+For information check out the Docs

 ## Can be run on
 * Windows